 Short of having an AI like the one described above, or having Jesus available to miraculously produce a program, the right question to ask is, "Are the meetings being held resulting in a better software product than if they were not being held?"
 If they are, they are "producing value."
 Think about a half-hour meeting where one software engineer discovers that his colleague has already written and debugged an algorithm that he was going to spend the next week writing and debugging.
 That meeting was "worth" a week of coding, since the first programmer is now freed up to code something else for the next week.
 On the other hand, if the meetings are not helping to produce a better product, they should simply be dropped, not "minimized."

-next discusses the "waste," already mentioned above, of actually getting the product to the person who needs it, in a working state:
+Anderson next discusses the "waste," already mentioned above, of actually getting the product to the person who needs it, in a working state:

 "The driver actually picking up the [washing] machine at the warehouse, driving at your home, and unpacking it for you is a transaction cost.
 Perhaps the same person, or another person, a plumber, installs it for you...
 All of this time and effort for delivery and installation is part of the transaction cost of buying the washing machine...
 The net effect of all these costs it is to inflate the final price paid by the consumer without actually increasing the value delivered." -- Kanban, p.
 94

 So apparently an uninstalled washing machine sitting in a warehouse is just as valuable to me as the same washing machine installed in my basement and ready to use.
-The funny thing is that on some level, Anderson knows he is spouting nonsense, since on the very next page, he acknowledges "It is true that the washing machine without delivery or installation is of little value..."
+The funny thing is that on some level, Anderson knows he is spouting nonsense, since on the very next page, he acknowledges, "It is true that the washing machine without delivery or installation is of little value..."
 Exactly: that is why delivering and installing it adds to its value.
 Since I, as a consumer of washing machines, most definitely value a machine inside my house in which I can actually wash my clothes much more than I value one sitting in a warehouse in which I cannot wash anything, then the delivery and installation steps "add value."
 In fact, that is why people pay for those steps to be performed.

 If Anderson were correct in his claim that actually delivering products to the people who want to use them adds no value to the products, then the entire shipping industry is "waste."
 When Americans buy coffee from Columbian farmers, the farmers ought to stop "wastefully" shipping the coffee to the U.S., and instead just slap a label on it saying "This cofffee is now the property of Joan Smith, 123 Main St., Anytown, U.S.A."
 When Joan complains that she can't actually enjoy the coffee if is sitting in a warehouse in Columbia, she can be informed about all of the "waste" that has been eliminated.